 This is the first of a two-part blog series about creating team and project spaces in Confluence.
+You can find the second part here.

 Confluence is powerful team collaboration software because it’s so flexible.
 At Atlassian, it’s our company intranet and helps every single team get their work done.
 Confluence is our heart and soul – where teams work together on projects, blog about important company updates or announcements, and even automate all of our financial reports.